1947–48 Taça de Portugal

 The 1947–48 Taça de Portugal was the ninth season of the Taça de Portugal (English: Portuguese Cup), the premier Portuguese football knockout competition, organized by the Portuguese Football Federation (FPF).
 The competition wansn't played in the previous season due to overscheduling with the creation of the Terceira Divisão.
-Sporting Clube de Portugal was defeated C.F.
+Sporting Clube de Portugal defeated C.F.
 Os Belenenses in the final on 4 July 1948.